Asian shares gain after Fed chair signals slower rate hikes

-Signs that China may be shifting its approach to containing COVID-19 outbreaks to focus more on vaccinations also helped drive buying of shares across the region.
+Signs that China may be shifting its approach to containing COVID-19 outbreaks to focus more on vaccinations, while some cities have lifted pandemic lockdowns, also helped lift sentiment.

 “We have a risk management balance to strike,” Powell said.
 “And we think that slowing down (on rate hikes) at this point is a good way to balance the risks.”

-“History cautions strongly against prematurely loosening policy,” Powell said.
+“History cautions strongly against prematurely loosening policy,” he said.
 “We will stay the course until the job is done.”

-Major indexes have been unsteady all year as the economy and financial markets dealt with stubbornly hot inflation and the Fed's attempt to cool high prices with aggressive interest rate increases.

 Wall Street has been hoping that the Fed will slow the scale and pace of its interest rate hikes.
 It has raised its benchmark interest rate six times since March, driving it to a range of 3.75% to 4%, the highest in 15 years.
 The goal is to make borrowing more costly and generally slow the economy in order to tame inflation.